polar-app/polar-app/_docs/ank-sync-for-spaced-repetition.md

 # Anki and Spaced Repetition

-Polar supports native integration with Anki via the [Polar Connect](https://ankiweb.net/shared/info/734898866) add-on
+Polar supports native integration with Anki via the [Polar Connect](https://ankiweb.net/shared/info/734898866) add-on.

 This allows for annotations on document and connecting flashcards to these annotations and then synchronizing them directly to Anki.